To contribute data to the Biological Databases of South Australia (BDBSA) please refer to the following requirements:

 The options for loading data into the BDBSA are outlined in the BDBSA contributing data fact sheet.

-Simple datasets can be prepared in the BDBSA data returns template (last minor review January 2018) and emailed to DEWBioDataSupport@sa.gov.au.
+Simple datasets can be prepared in the BDBSA data returns template (last minor updates August 2018) and emailed to DEWBioDataSupport@sa.gov.au.
 There is a more detailed template available from the department for more complex datasets.

-If you are submitting data that is also required for scientific permit reporting, please provide a copy of the data to DEWresearchpermits@sa.gov.au.
+If you are submitting data that is also required for scientific permit reporting, please indicate the Permit Number, and copy/cc DEWResearchPermits@sa.gov.au in on the email.

 BDBSA Taxonomic Lookup